olliephillips/facil/README.md

 ```

-Currently, these tokens are supported:-
+Currently, these meta tokens are supported:-

 ```
 [[meta name="title"]]